mhdawson/self-service-agent-blueprint/evaluations/README-NEW.md

 ## 4. Running Conversations

-The `run_conversations.py` script executes pre-defined conversation templates against your deployed agent.
+The `run_conversations.py` script executes pre-defined conversations against your deployed agent.
 This section explains how to use the script, configure its behavior, and understand the results it produces.

 ### 4.1 Using run_conversations.py

 The `run_conversations.py` script is the first step in the evaluation pipeline.
-It takes hand-crafted conversation templates and executes them against your live agent deployment in OpenShift.
+It takes hand-crafted conversations and executes them against your live agent deployment in OpenShift.

 **Basic Usage**